Where in the world is the best place to scuba dive with whale sharks, the biggest fish in the oceans?

 If this does happen, stay still in the water and watch with interest, as they’ll not harm you.
 Although, the scuba diver in the video below had to keep swimming away from this overly curious whale shark.

 This video is of an extremely curious whale shark that seemingly attacks a scuba diver:

 The whale shark was actually only curious and interested in the bubbles of the scuba diver.
-The person concerned was not harmed by the experience.
+The diver was not harmed by the experience.

 FACT #5: Do whale sharks have teeth?

 Despite the fact that whale sharks are filter feeders and feed mostly on plankton, krill and small fish, they have about 3,000 tiny teeth.
-These numerous teeth are less than 6mm long and are not used by them for eating.
+These numerous teeth are less than 6mm long.
+They are not used for eating.

 FACT #5: What do whale sharks eat?

 Whale sharks are filter feeders and one of only two extant filter feeding sharks.
 The second largest extant fish, which is also a filter feeder, is the basking shark.
 Manta rays, which are a cartilaginous fish like sharks is also large and a filter feeder in the same way.